Israel, our home!

 The best defense is a good offense.
 To defend ourselves effectively, we must first acquaint ourselves with what Israel truly represents and how we are all an inseparable part of the land.

-Following the holiday of Simchat Torah, where we celebrated the completion of the entire Torah, on this Shabbat, we begin reading the Torah once again.
+Following the holiday of Simchat Torah, when we celebrate the completion of the entire Torah, we begin reading it again on this Shabbat.

 In the very first verse of the Torah, we read about the creation of the world: "In the beginning of G-d's creation of the heavens and the earth."
 (Genesis 1:1)